 Bookings are essential.
 Please refer to the Conditions of Entry prior to arriving at Bowra Wildlife Sanctuary.

-To make a booking, email us via the BOOK NOW button below or call (07) 4655-1238.
-Please note: all enquiries over the over Summer months Nov-Feb should be made by email.
+To make a booking, email us via the book now button below or call (07) 4655 1238.
+Importantly, all enquiries over the over summer months (November to February) should be made by email.